 North Haven

-The pristine lake, surrounded by a Nature Reserve, is an ideal destination for a day of picnicking, swimming, fishing and boating.
+North Haven is surrounded by water, with the immense Queens Lake to its west, all surrounded by a Nature Reserve.
+Needless to say, it’s an ideal destination for a day of picnicking, swimming, fishing and boating.
 It’s also a popular spot for windsurfing, and families will love the tranquil waters where the kids can play.
 There’s even a small wharf where you can launch a kayak or boat for an afternoon of peaceful paddling.

 Koala sitting in a gum tree at the Port Macquarie Koala Hospital, Port Macquarie